csalt00/A3-repository/README.md

 ## Launch
 - scroll to bottom

-## Screenshots
+## Screenshots1
-- Click link at the top of the Read Me File
+1. Click link at the top of the Read Me File
+Press this button in the top left corner:

 ![Open Colab button](opencolab.png)

-- Play button
+2. Then, press the Play button:

 ![Play button screenshot]([runbutton.png](https://github.com/csalt00/A3-repository/blob/2e1486c4fb0dc0a97f354053aff45eebf46e6d0f/Run%20button.png))

-- scroll to bottom,
-- screenshot of return
+3. Once loaded, scroll to bottom (it may take you there automatically)
+- you should see this menu returned

 ![Input Return](Inputanser.png)

 ## Usage